circleci/circleci-docs/jekyll/_cci2/security.md

   - It is important to rotate secrets regularly in your organization, especially as team members come and go.
   - Rotating secrets regularly means your secrets are only active for a certain amount of time, helping to reduce possible risks if keys are compromised.
   - Ensure the secrets you _do_ use are of limited scope - with only enough permissions for the purposes of your build.
 Consider carefully adjudicating the role and permission systems of other platforms you use outside of CircleCI; for example, when using something such as IAM permissions on AWS, you should ensure that you properly assign authorization levels on a per user basis.
+- Sometimes user misuse of certain tools might accidentally print secrets to stdout which will land in your logs.
+Please be aware of:
+  - running `env` or `printenv` which will print all your environment variables to stdout.
+  - literally printing secrets in your codebase or in your shell with `echo`.
+  - programs or debugging tools that print secrets on error.
 - Consult your VCS provider's permissions for your organization (if you are in an organizations) and try to follow the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 - Use Restricted Contexts with teams to share environment variables with a select security group.
 Read through the [contexts]({{ site.baseurl }}/2.0/contexts/#restricting-a-context) document to learn more.
 - Ensure you audit who has access to SSH keys in your organization.